Sol Taishoff Award for Excellence in Broadcast Journalism

 The National Press Foundation received a generous bequest from the late Sol Taishoff, founder and editor of Broadcasting Magazine and a veteran of electronic journalism.
 The foundation created this prestigious award for distinguished service to broadcast journalism, whether during a lifetime of service or during an exceptional year’s work.

 The Taishoff Award is given to a U.S.-based broadcaster for a body of quality work in video or audio journalism that represents the highest standards of journalism.
 The award may recognize an individual’s accomplishment in field reporting, producing, writing or work at the anchor desk.
 Applications for this award are accepted; members of the awards committee can also make nominations.
 The award and a cash prize of $5,000 will be presented at the NPF Annual Awards Dinner.

-Martha Raddatz, chief global affairs correspondent for ABC News and co-anchor of “This Week with George Stephanopoulos,” has been chosen to receive the 2016 Sol Taishoff Award for Excellence in Broadcast Journalism.
+Martha Raddatz, chief global affairs correspondent for ABC News and co-anchor of “This Week with George Stephanopoulos,” received the 2016 Sol Taishoff Award for Excellence in Broadcast Journalism.